 You may have seen the saying ‘Good, fast, cheap – pick two’ on a funny billboard or a sign in someone’s office.
 This is actually referring to a well-known project management adage called the ‘Triple Constraint’.
 If the service is good and fast, it won’t be cheap.
 If it’s cheap and fast, it won’t be good.
 And if it’s cheap and good, it won’t be fast.

-The witty saying applies here, too.
+The witty saying applies when learning about how to find vendors, too.
 You probably can’t get everything you want from a single vendor, so you need to prioritize the criteria that are most important to you.
 The Next Level Purchasing Association offers some insight on common purchasing criteria such as cost, quality & safety, delivery time, social responsibility, convenience, etc.

 When thinking of how to find vendors, you need a priority matrix.
 List what you consider your main criteria then assign them a point-system: 5 points for the most important can’t-do-without aspects and 1 point for things that are nice to have but aren’t vital to running a successful electrical business.

 In the example below, a manager has assigned 5 points to cost, quality & safety, and 4 points to delivery time meaning that these are the most important things they’re looking for.
 Vendor 3 has the best prices but that comes with low-quality and long delivery times.
 At the same time, Vendor 2 doesn’t have the cheapest offer but also guarantees a high-quality service overall.
 Vendor 1 scores high in other areas but those don’t hold the same value to the manager.
 By adding the points, Vendor 2 comes out as the winner.
 Pretty simple, right?